 - the residual risk to a data subject.

-The major advantage of such a methodology is that
+The major advantage of such a methodology and the legal tech tool, Transfer, is that

 - it provides a detailed assessment of the foreign surveillance laws and their impact on the data transfer through the support of our data protection DLA Piper colleagues from non-EEA jurisdictions;